simeongluzman/Predictive-Analysis/README.md

     pie chart of actions for each user
     # of entries

-# 2. Clean code and prepare google notebook
+# 2. Clean code and prepare notebook output + description.

-# 3. Use alternative model - GRU
+# 3. Use alternative model - GRU -- CANCELLED

 # 4. create second test, where you can specify features for the prediciotn (eg define tasks as hard)